singler package¶

 SummarizedExperimentobject containing such a matrix in its assays.

-list[Sequence]) – Sequence of the same length asref_data.
-Thei-th entry should be a sequence of length equal to the number of columns ofref_data[i], containing the label associated with each column.test_features (
+ref_data.
+Thei-th entry should be a sequence of length equal to the number of columns ofref_data[i], containing the label associated with each column.Alternatively, a dictionary where each value is a sequence of column labels and each key is the name of the reference.

 ref_data.
 Thei-th entry should be a sequence of length equal to the number of rows ofref_data[i], containing the feature identifier associated with each row.
-It can also be set toNoneto use the row names of the experiment as features.This can also be
+Alternatively, thei-th entry may be set toNoneto use the row names of the experiment as features.Alternatively, a dictionary where each value is a sequence of feature names and each key is the name of the reference.

-Noneto indicate that the row names should be used for all references, assumingref_dataonly containsSummarizedExperimentobjects.test_assay_type (
+None, the row names are used for all references, assumingref_dataonly containsSummarizedExperimentobjects.test_assay_type (

 bool) – Whether to check for and remove missing (i.e., NaN) values from the test dataset.ref_assay_type (